 The Shaywitz DyslexiaScreen is a brief, teacher observation tool for screening individuals who may be at risk for dyslexia.
-Because multiple points of information for a screening process is best practice, individuals who are identified as "At Risk for Dyslexia" may also benefit from behavioral screening.
-Recommended assessments include the Wide Range® Achievement Test (5th ed.; WRAT5TM, in press), the Woodcock Reading Mastery TestsTM (3rd ed.; WRMTTM-III), and the Dyslexia Index Scores available in the Essentials of KTEA-3 and WIAT®-III Assessment (Breaux & Lichtenberger, 2017).
+Because it is best practice to collect information about an individual from multiple perspectives in the screening process, individuals identified as "At Risk for Dyslexia" may also benefit from behavioral screening.
+Recommended assessments include the Wide Range® Achievement Test (5th ed.; WRAT5TM, 2017), the Woodcock Reading Mastery TestsTM (3rd ed.; WRMTTM-III), and the Dyslexia Index Scores available in the Essentials of KTEA-3 and WIAT®-III Assessment (Breaux & Lichtenberger, 2016).